Webinar tips and tricks

-Now that you have data logged, you can start messing around with your spreadsheet and generate graphs.
+Now that you have your data logged, you can start messing around with your spreadsheet and generate graphs.
 I suggest you create a dashboard sheet that will manipulate your data in your logs sheet.
 This enables you to generate a global conversion rate (registrants/attendees).

-Want more?
 Here’s a cool zap that I implemented for Livestorm in order to tag our webinar attendees and potentially retarget them.

-Actually, in that case, Livestorm is just a data source.
+In this case, Livestorm is just a data source.
 We’ll use our marketing automation to do all the heavy lifting.